-Non-Conformity: An instance where a particular standard is not being met.
+Non-Conformity: An instance where a particular standard or requirement is not being met.

-Operator: An individual or business enterprise, responsible for ensuring that production meets, and continues to meet, the requirements on which the certification is based.
+Operator: An individual, organization, or business enterprise, responsible for ensuring that production meets, and continues to meet, the requirements on which the certification is based.

-Parallel Production: Any production where the same unit is growing, breeding, handling or processing the same products both to certified organic quality and to non-certified or non-organic quality.
+Parallel Production: Any production where the same unit is growing, breeding, handling or processing the same products in an organic system and in a non-organic system.
 A situation with "organic" and "in conversion" production of the same product is also parallel production.
+Parallel production is a special instance of split production.